 The third head: Itinerant

-We then come to the last item of his collection of work clothes, which Hung has chosen to call Itinerant.
+We then come to the last item of his workwear collection, which Hung has chosen to call Itinerante.

 Simply described, Itinerante can be considered as a computer, wearable practically anywhere.

-"I created this speculative, reality-based scenario where large companies closed their physical offices and adopted a flexible work schedule. (...)
-I was imagining this really dynamic mobile work model [where] the office dissolves in the city and we become truly nomadic workers ".
+“I created this speculative, reality-based scenario where large companies closed their physical offices and adopted a flexible work schedule. (…) I was imagining this really dynamic mobile working model [in which] the office dissolves into the city and we become truly nomadic workers.”

 To make the third garment, Hung deconstructed a laptop and then sewed it onto clothes.
 In a very clear way, the designer conveys a strong and intense message: wherever we go, work does not abandon us.